CPAN-Security/security.metacpan.org/_news/2026-08-12-april-task-force-mid-term-report.md

   caption: "Photo credit: [@sjn](https://github.com/sjn)"
 ---

-# April Task Force report 1
+# April Task Force - half-term report

 In the funding application, we committed to "front-load" our activities to the first three months in the six-month funding period.
-This first quarter of the period is now done, and here follows an report of some of our activities, both completed and ongoing.
+This first half of the period is now done, and here follows a report of some of our activities, both ongoing and completed.

 {% figure caption:"Photo: Stian Kristoffersen; Editing: Salve J. Nilsen; In picture, from left: Paul Johnson, Stig Palmquist, Leon Timmermans, Robert Rothenberg, Salve J. Nilsen, Timothy Legge, and Olaf Alders." %}
 ![April Task Force group picture](/media/april-task-force-workshop-group-picture.jpg)
 {% endfigure %}

-# April Task Force - mid-term report

-…
+## Summary

+- Having dedicated time for working on important security issues, has made a major difference in resolving both new and long-standing issues.
+- While this has allowed us to increase the pace of managing vulnerabilities, it has also revealed new areas that

 ## Success stories

-- Debian project have been very good at applying/fixing the published CVE
-- 158 CVEs published since the beginning of the project (May 11th) **HOW MANy FIXES WERE RELEASED?**
+- 158 CVEs published since the beginning of the project (May 11th)
-- Dedicated time for working on important security issues
+- Debian project have been very good at applying/fixing published CVEs

 ## Identified new issues